atlassian/data-center-helm-charts/docs/docs/examples/elasticsearch/BITBUCKET_ELASTICSEARCH.md

 ```
 This will also have the effect of disabling Bitbucket’s internal Elasticsearch instance.

-The open source version of Elasticsearch doesn't need credentials.
+The open-source version of Elasticsearch doesn't need credentials.
 However, if you have Elastic Stack subscriptions, you will also need to provide the details in a Kubernetes secret and configure that in the `values.yaml` file:
 ```yaml
     credentials:
       secretName: <my-elasticsearch-secret>